HarryMumford/Kernowave-next-js/README.md

 ## Installation

-install Access Control-Allow-Origin - Unblock extension for Chrome clone cd to directory
+install "Access Control-Allow-Origin - Unblock" extension for Chrome, clone, cd to directory, then:
-then:

 ```
 npm install
 npm run dev
 ```

-I plan to deploy the app in the future.
-It is responsive for all screen sizes.

 ## Future development

+I am currently working on deploying the app using Electron and Heroku